-Updated for 2020.
-A health savings account (HSA) and flexible spending account (FSA) may be offered to you through your employer.
+Updated for 2022.
+What are the differences between a health savings account (HSA) vs flexible spending account (FSA)?
 While these accounts can provide significant tax savings for those who utilize them properly, there can also be hefty penalties if you don’t know the rules.
 Not so eager to opt for another pre-tax deduction to your paycheck?
 Before dismissing HSAs and FSAs, let’s first explore what they are, how they work, and whether you may want to consider enrolling.

-Both accounts are tax-advantaged ways to pay expenses.
+Both accounts offer a way to pay certain expenses pre-tax.
 Health savings accounts are only for medical expenses, but flexible spending accounts can be set up to cover dependent care expenses also.
 You can specify an amount (up to certain limitations discussed below) to be withheld pre-tax from your paycheck and added to the savings account.
 When you incur qualifying expenses, submit the appropriate documentation and reimburse yourself tax-free.

 Generally, if an employer offers a flexible spending account as a benefit, employees are eligible to participate.
 Unlike HSAs, where you may be able to start your own if your employer doesn’t offer the benefit, FSAs must be provided by an employer.